Museum budgets approved

 Five months after Routt County voters approved the Museum and Heritage Fund tax, a granting process and the 2004 budgets from museums and historic organizations have been approved.

-Pete Wither, chairman of the Routt County Museum and Heritage Fund Advisory Board, gave Routt County commissioners an update Tuesday on the Museum and Heritage Fund tax.
+Pete Wither, chairman of the Routt County Museum and Heritage Fund Advisory Board, gave Routt County commissioners an update Tuesday.
+Commissioners praised the fund advisory board’s speed and efficiency.

 “It looks great,” Routt County Commissioner Doug Monger said about a document outlining the granting process.
 “It’s exactly what I had looked for in the direction of the granting.”